youbot/youbot_driver/README.md

 By the classes youbot::YouBotBase and youbot::YouBotManipulator it is possible to get access to a youbot::YouBotJoint instance for a particular joint.

-To set and setpoint or read some sensor values form the joints you have to use the youbot::JointData classes.
+To set a setpoint or read some sensor values form the joints you have to use the youbot::JointData classes.
 Which could be for instance youbot::JointVelocitySetpoint or youbot::JointSensedCurrent.

 To configure parameters of a joint, you have to use the JointParameter classes.